Baiyu Palace, Hall of the Three Transcendents 白玉宮三仙殿https://architecturasinica.org/place/000130

 - 白玉宫三仙殿 (Simplified Chinese)

-Building InformationThe Hall of the Three Transcendents (三仙殿) in Baiyu Palace is an axial building dating from the Ming-Qing dynasties [ZGWWDTJ, Shanxi vol 2 (zhong), p.
-513 23-C10] It has an overhanging gable roof, its front façade measures 8.56 m (28' 1") and its side facade measures 7.9 m (25' 11").
-Entry by TM
+Building InformationThe Hall of the Three Transcendents (三仙殿) in Baiyu Palace is located on the central axis of the complex and dates to the Ming-Qing dynasties.
+It has an overhanging gable roof, its front façade measures 8.56 m (28' 1") and its side facade measures 7.9 m (25' 11").

 Contained in Place